vitorsm/api-python/README.md

 # api-python
 Python API template.

-This project is a template with boilerplate to Python APIs.
+This project is a template with boilerplate to Python APIs using Flask, SQLAlchemy and Injector.

 ## Setup